Cooter’s Dukes of Hazzard Museum

 Location: Nashville, Tennessee (2613 McGavock Pike)

-When to visit: 9 am – 8 pm on weekdays (open til 9 on Saturday, til 6 on Sunday)
+When to visit: 9 am – 8 pm on weekdays (open til 9 on Friday and Saturday)

 Cost: Free to visit, small charge to pose inside the General Lee

 Children of the ’80s, rejoice!
 The Dukes of Hazzard has its own museum and gift shop in Nashville, where Bo, Luke, Daisy, Uncle Jesse, Boss Hogg, Rosco and even Cooter are celebrated.
-In fact, it’s called Cooter’s Place and was established by Cooter himself, actor Ben Jones.
+These famous characters from the seven-season tv show have their own museum.